njsmith/zs/doc/cmdline.rst

 $ zss dump tiny-4grams.zss --terminator="\x00"

-...but putting the output from that into these docs would be hard to read, so let's demonstrate with something sillier:
+...but putting the output from that into these docs would be hard to read.
+Instead we'll demonstrate with something sillier:

 .. command-output:: zss dump tiny-4grams.zss --terminator="XYZZY" --prefix="not done extensive "
    :cwd: example/

-But in general our records could contain *anything* we might choose to use as a terminator, so if we have an arbitrary ZSS file whose contents we know nothing about, then none of these options we've seen so far is guaranteed to work.
-The safest approach is to instead use a format in which each record is prefixed by its length. ``zss dump`` can produce length-prefixed output with lengths encoded in either u64le or uleb128 format (see :ref:`integer-representations` for details about what these are).
+Of course, this will still have a problem if any of our records contained the string "XYZZY" -- in fact, our records could in theory contain *anything* we might choose to use as a terminator, so if we have an arbitrary ZSS file whose contents we know nothing about, then none of the options we've seen so far is guaranteed to work.
+The safest approach is to instead use a format in which each record is explicitly prefixed by its length. ``zss dump`` can produce length-prefixed output with lengths encoded in either u64le or uleb128 format (see :ref:`integer-representations` for details about what these are).

 .. command-output:: zss dump tiny-4grams.zss --prefix="not done extensive " --length-prefixed=u64le | hd
    :cwd: example/